-Intravenous-Administration

-In normal adult subjects (n=37), the total clearance of 30 mg intravenous-administered ketorolac tromethamine was 0.030 (0.017 to 0.051) L/h/kg.
-The terminal half-life was 5.6 (4 to 7.9) hours (see Kinetics in Special Populations for use of intravenous dosing of ketorolac tromethamine in pediatric patients).
+IV-Administration: In normal subjects (n=37), the total clearance of 30 mg IV-administered ketorolac tromethamine was Anaphylactoid Reactions 0.030 (0.017-0.051) L/h/kg.
+The terminal half-life was 5.6 (4.0-7.9) hours.
+(See Kinetics in Special Populations for use of As with other NSAIDs, anaphylactoid reactions may occur in patients without known prior exposure to ketorolac tromethamine.
+IV dosing of ketorolac tromethamine in pediatric patients.)